citizen01Mike/citizen01Mike/README.md

 ### Hi there 👋 I am Miks

-a developer knowledgable in C# and .NET also I,m interested in machine learning, AI and data science.
+a developer knowledgable in C# and .NET, also I'm interested in machine learning, AI and data science.

 <h3 align="left">Connect with me:
 <p>